carsonsavage/Congo/README.md

 If you are not logged in your cart will be saved using a cookie.
 Once you login, however, that cart will be added to your user specific cart and deleted from your local device.
 This will ensure you can access this cart from anywhere.
 ```

+When you have finished finding and selecting products you can proceed to the checkout page.
+This is accessed from the cart page, and by clicking checkout.
+You will then be taken through prompts to confirm your shipping and payment info and then the final amount.
+Once you click Place Order, it will simulate your payment being processed, after 5 seconds it will confirm your order with an order #.
+During this time it is calling a sample email provided called Nodemailer, and sending a dummy email to the users email. <span style="font-style: italic"> **Note: an email actually does not get sent to your email, it is using a third party service to just replicate an email being sent.
+You will not receive an email from Congo</span>

 ## Technologies Used

 ## License